A Flow-rate-conserving CNN-based Domain Decomposition Method for Blood Flow Simulations: Experimental Setup

 \subsubsection{FEM Simulation}

-Next, the meshes are used to conduct $770$ flow simulations, each with a randomly prescribed inlet velocity $v^{\max}_{\text{inlet}} \in [0.02, 0.6] \, \frac{\text{m}}{\text{s}}$ to capture different inflow regimes. \cref{barchart_velocities} shows the histogram of the specified inlet velocities.
-The simulations are performed within our in-house software library \texttt{FEDDLib} and solve the system \cref{eq:gnf_pde} on a P2-P1 finite element grid for velocity and pressure degrees of freedom.
-The tolerance for the nonlinear solver is set to $10^{-4}$ and for the linear solver to $10^{-6}$, using a relative residual norm in both cases.
-Simulations are performed on the Wisteria/BDEC-01 supercomputer system operated by the Information Technology Center of the University of Tokyo.
-Specifically, the simulations ran on the Data/Learning Nodes (Aquarius) with Intel 3rd Generation Xeon Scalable Processors (Ice Lake) using 36 MPI ranks, with each simulation requiring approximately $5$ minutes.
+Next, the meshes are used to conduct $770$ flow simulations, each with a randomly prescribed inlet velocity $v^{\max}_{\text{inlet}} \in [0.02, 0.6] \, [\frac{\text{m}}{\text{s}}]$ to capture different inflow regimes.
+Analogously to the normalized geometry parameters, we define a normalized flow rate parameter $Q_{\text{norm}}$ to characterize the inflow conditions, that is,

+The simulations are performed within our in-house software library \texttt{FEDDLib} and solve the system \cref{eq:gnf_pde} on a P$2$-P$1$ finite element grid for velocity and pressure degrees of freedom.
+The tolerance for the nonlinear and linear solver is set to $10^{-6}$, using a relative residual norm in both cases.
+Compared to our initial work \cite{preprint}, the nonlinear residual tolerance was reduced from $10^{-4}$ to $10^{-6}$ to improve the solution accuracy, particularly for $v_y$.
+We observed that the higher tolerance led to numerical noise affecting the prediction accuracy of the CNN, especially for the purely data-driven CNN, which must learn the physics exclusively from the data.
+The new simulations were performed on the Fritz supercomputer operated by the Friedrich-Alexander-Universit\"at Erlangen-N\"urnberg.
+The simulation ran on one node with two Intel Xeon Platinum $8360$Y (Ice Lake) processors using $36$ MPI ranks, with each simulation requiring approximately $1$ minute.
 The resulting velocity fields are stored in XDMF/HDF5 files.